-The NHS Long Term Plan committed to going further by introducing a MedTech Funding Mandate, to support getting innovative medical devices, diagnostics and digital products to patients faster, by developing the MedTech Funding Mandate policy.
+The NHS Long Term Plan committed to accelerate the uptake of selected innovative medical devices, diagnostics and digital products to patients faster, by developing the MedTech Funding Mandate policy.

-In 2019/20 we consulted on the introduction of this with patient representatives, NHS providers, commissioners, charities, academics, delivery partners, consultants, independent health providers and industry.
-The Medtech Funding Mandate policy received strong support with clear recommendations on the criteria for inclusion technologies.
+The proposal for this policy was consulted on in December 2019 with patient representatives, NHS providers, commissioners, charities, academics, delivery partners, consultants, independent health providers and industry.
+The MedTech Funding Mandate policy received strong support with clear recommendations on the criteria for inclusion technologies.
 The consultation report is available here.

 Once the policy becomes effective in April, the NHS Accelerated Access Collaborative (AAC) team will regularly review NICE guidance on medical technologies and diagnostics to identify medical devices, diagnostics and digital products which have been recommended by NICE and are likely to meet the MedTech Funding Mandate criteria in the following year, and highlight these to providers and commissioners.

-We will highlight these technologies at least twice a year, working with the suppliers of these technologies to support their inclusion.
-We will also work with patients and our delivery partners, the Academic Health Science Networks (AHSNs) to support NHS organisations to implement these innovations, to understand local and regional issues and to share learning from NHS organisations who have already implemented the innovations.
+Together with technology suppliers we will work with patients and our delivery partners, the Academic Health Science Networks (AHSNs) to support NHS organisations to implement these innovations, to understand local and regional issues and to share learning from NHS organisations who have already implemented the innovations.
 This will help identify barriers to their uptake, such as duplicative procurement processes.

 We expect hospitals and commissioning organisations to comply with the policy guidance where appropriate.
 We will ask our AHSN delivery partners to work closely with commissioners, providers, clinicians, patient groups and others, to understand the impact of the policy and support its development.

 Providers wishing to implement any of the supported technologies should contact their regional AHSN.
 Alternatively for more information contact the innovation team in the AAC via AAC.email@example.com, citing ‘MTFM’ in the subject line.